top of page

 The Single Mother Student Emergency Fund was created to assist single mother students at risk of leaving school.

 The MWF Single Mother Student Emergency Fund supports women whose education is at risk because of a serious financial burden.
 The Fund provides financial assistance for non-tuition related emergencies that students may encounter while pursuing their studies including childcare expenses, housing costs, living expenses, and other basic needs.
-The Metrowest Women’s Fund has supported single mother students for a combined total of $156,500 for three academic years.

 “We are extremely grateful for the Metrowest Women’s Fund’s generous donation that will allow our single mother students, who have many responsibilities outside the classroom, to continue their education,” said MassBay Community College President David Podell.
 “By relieving a sizable portion of their financial stress, the Metrowest Women’s Fund has ensured our single mom students are able to remain in school and pursue the skills training and educational credentials that lift them and their families into sustainable careers and steady wages.
 These funds are truly transformational.”